What it is…and why

 Because the game is played in the lived environment of its players, and because its procedures involve taking real actions that necessarily have impacts on the social environment independent of the game, these arrangements emerge not as second-order “side-effects” of game play, but rather as fundamental components of the activity.

-Creative direction: Jeff Watson
+Created by: Jeff Watson

-Design: Jeff Watson, Simon Wiscombe, and Tracy Fullerton
+Original Design: Jeff Watson, Simon Wiscombe, and Tracy Fullerton

 Sponsors and Partners